Stop the presses: there are pink lakes in Puerto Rico! You can find them in Cabo Rojo, on the southwest side of the island.

 Other things to do in the area

-If you continue along the main road by the salt flats, you’ll hit the lighthouse and secluded beach called Playa Sucia.
+If you continue along the main road by the salt flats, you’ll hit the beautifully maintained Los Morrillos Lighthouse and secluded beach called Playa Sucia.
 The name is misleading since “sucia” means dirty but the water is absolutely pristine.